ncphillips/truecoders.io/_coders/jessica-harris.markdown

   start_date: 2015-08-01 00:00:00 -05:00
   end_date: 2016-03-01 00:00:00 -06:00
   body: |-
-    * Took customer’s food and beverage orders.
+    * Took customer's food and beverage orders.
     * Delivered food and beverages to customers at address provided
     * Sliced pizzas, desserts, and bread, cheese, or cinnamon sticks.
     * Cooked and sauced chicken wings and fries.